 The way the law is worded makes its possible application very broad, including individuals who are affiliated with organizations that support the boycott, and applies not only to those who have called on others to boycott Israel but also those who have pledged to participate in the boycott.
 The ban also applies to those who call for boycotts of any area “under Israeli control,” language designed specifically to include those who refuse to do business with Israeli settlements in the West Bank but do not boycott Israel or Israeli entities within the ’67 borders.
 A significant number of prominent American Jewish figures and organizations endorse settlement boycotts.

-The law is an amendment to the Prevention of Entry into Israel Law, and draws its definition of what constitutes a boycott from the 2011 Boycott Law.
+The law is an amendment to Israel’s Entry Law, and draws its definition of what constitutes a boycott from the 2011 Boycott Law.

 For years Israel has denied entry to all kinds of foreign nationals, chief among them those with Palestinian or Arab heritage and other human rights activists who work in the West Bank, the latter of which the state deems to be politically problematic.
 The major difference is that now, instead of people largely being let in — save for exceptions determined by the Interior Ministry — every foreign visitor is guilty until proven innocent.